DDK2805/Web-Development-Projects/README.md

 # Web-Development

-Projects Using HTML, CSS and JavaScript
+//Projects Using HTML, CSS and JavaScript

 1. Amazon clone
 2. Calculator